University of British Columbia Library: Irving K. Barber Learning Centre/Main Library

 UBC's Main Library underwent major renovations beginning in 2002.
 In phase one, the north wing was demolished and rebuilt.
 It now houses the bookstacks of the facility.
 Once the renovated north wing opened, the old south wing and "heritage core" of the Main Library was closed, with the south wing being demolished and the heritage core stripped to the original frame and exterior from 1925.
 The South Wing was officially opened to the public on February 25, 2008, with the heritage core opening in late March 2008.
 The building is now known as the Irving K. Barber Learning Centre, named in honour of donor Irving K. Barber.

 Notable features include the first Automated Storage and Retrieval System (ASRS) in Canada, referred to as the "library robot."
 The system increases the amount of storage space available, but has been criticized for preventing browsing.

-The Irving K. Barber Learning Centre houses the Rare Books and Special Collections (RBSC) and University Archives divisions (level one) and the Music, Art and Architecture (levels three and four).
+The Irving K. Barber Learning Centre houses the Rare Books and Special Collections (RBSC) and University Archives divisions (level one) and the Music, Art and Architecture Library (levels three and four).
 The Chung Collection, a designated national treasure, is located in the RBSC space, and focuses on the Canadian Pacific Railway, the Asian experience in Canada, and West Coast history and exploration.
 The Learning Centre is also home to the Chapman Learning Commons on level three, located in the restored historic core of the old Main Library.

 Artwork on display around the Learning Centre includes pieces from noted artists such as John Nutter, Kevin DuBois and First Nations artist Brent Sparrow.
 The Institute for stained glass in Canada has documented the stained glass at the UBC Main Library.